thebyte9/blaze-components-react/packages/DateRange/README.md

 ## Description

-DateRage component allows you to select a data range among several options.
+DateRange component allows you to select a data range among several options.

 ## Usage